styluslabs/nanovgXC/README.md

 # nanovgXC #

-nanovgXC is a small library for rendering vector graphics, based on [nanovg](https://github.com/memononen/nanovg).
-The API is nearly identical to nanovg; the major user-facing changes are:
+nanovgXC is a small library for rendering vector graphics, based on [nanovg](https://github.com/memononen/nanovg) and under the same permissive zlib license.
+The [API](/src/nanovg.h) is nearly identical to nanovg; the major user-facing changes are:

 * rendering of arbitrary paths with "exact coverage" antialiasing
   * it is not necessary to specify whether each subpath encloses a solid area or a hole
   * including very thin (a few pixels or less) filled paths, with which nanovg's antialiasing technique has some difficulties
 * support for both even-odd and non-zero fill rules
 * support for rendering text as paths
+* gradients with more than 2 stops
 * dashed strokes

-If none of the above are needed for your use case, nanovg may be a better choice.

 Cursory testing suggests that nanovgXC is several times faster than skia for GPU and multithreaded CPU rendering - perhaps [Cunningham's Law](https://meta.wikimedia.org/wiki/Cunningham%27s_Law) will inspire more careful testing.
 See [example/skia-test/Makefile](/example/skia-test/Makefile).